julianthome/joanaudit/README.md

 actual relation between the security levels.
 The attribute `lhs` stands for left hand side (the left side of the smaller or equals operation) whereas `rhs` is the right hand side.
-The levels that are defined in `lattice.json` can be used to element sources, sinks and declassifiers in their respective configuration files.
+The levels that are defined in `lattice.json` can be used to label sources, sinks and declassifiers in their respective configuration files.

 ``` json